- I have sent an enquiry via OpenApply a few days ago but have not yet heard back from the school. When will I hear news on my enquiry?

 In accordance with our whole language approach, English language learners who do not yet have the levels of English required to follow the curriculum are placed in the age appropriate, mainstream classroom with the other students.
 In this way, they are encouraged to work with their peers and participate in learning activities.
 To support them, they take part in the ELA programme and receive extra support from qualified staff on a regular basis.

 ISUtrecht accepts that there is a transition period of up to 1 year and that in this time the student is given the time and space to transition mentally, emotionally and linguistically to the new environment – the actual time for this transition will vary from case to case.
 At the end of that transition period, if a student is still struggling significantly, then the class teacher and ELA support staff will discuss the necessity and/or provision of further support.
 Both in the PYP and MYP, English language support is kept dynamic in structure so it can adapt to the changes in the student body as a whole and to individual students’ needs.

 The sole exception to this pattern is kindergarten, where children develop age appropriate literacy skills in English by being fully immersed in a play-based, experientially rich learning environment.
 For this reason, additional English language tuition by specialists is not appropriate at this stage.
-Please also look at the language learning page for primary and the language learning page for secondary.
+Please also look at the Language Acquisition page.

 - Is the application fee refundable?

 The application fee is non-refundable, It is a fee charged to contribute to the costs of the application process.